Digital Evidence - Enjoy The Silence

 plain white CDs with a black print) with the Mute CS logo printed on the discs and inserts - all of these releases are now very

 collectable).
-For some reason, in 2011, the Mute CS logo reappeared on the limited edition Josh T.Pearson "Live" album.
+For some reason, in 2011, the Mute CS logo reappeared on the limited edition Josh T.Pearson "The King Is Dead" live album.

 In 1997 Moby released his re-recording of the James Bond theme to tie in with the James Bond 007 film "Tomorrow Never

 Dies".
 It was released on 4 different promotional 12" singles (P/PL/PXL/PXXL), 3 different commercial 12" singles

 (12/L12/XL12), a one track promotional CD single, a six track commercial CD single, a commercial cassette single and a